SerggioPizzella/grad-portfolio/content/Revised Project Plan.md

     - Write unit tests for the core library.
     - Update technical documentation and C4 diagrams.

-The feature is considered done when the following stories are met:
-	-
 ### Sprint 2 (Weeks 15-16): Variable Scope
 - **Goal**: Provide diagnostics for variable suggestions and scope validation.
 - **Tasks**: